crowdwave/identoro/README.md

     - Success: `{"status": 303, "message": "Account verified"}`
     - Error: `{"status": 400, "message": "Invalid token"}` or other relevant error messages.

-## Configuration

-The server can be configured using the following environment variables:

-- `DB_TYPE` - Type of database (`postgres` or `sqlite`)
-- `DATABASE_URL` - Connection string for the database
-- `SECRET_KEY` - Secret key for session cookies and CSRF protection
-- `EMAIL_SENDER` - Email address used for sending emails
-- `EMAIL_PASSWORD` - Password for the email sender
-- `SMTP_HOST` - SMTP server host
-- `SMTP_PORT` - SMTP server port
-- `WEB_SERVER_ADDRESS` - Address of the web server
-- `EMAIL_REPLY_TO` - Reply-to email address
-- `RECAPTCHA_SITE_KEY` - Site key for Google reCAPTCHA
-- `RECAPTCHA_SECRET_KEY` - Secret key for Google reCAPTCHA
-- `USER` - User name or ID to drop privileges to
-- `GROUP` - Group name or ID to drop privileges to
-- `HASH_KEY` - Secret hash key for generating secure tokens

 ## Rate Limiting

 The server implements rate limiting to prevent abuse of the login functionality.
 Each account (username) is limited to 15 login attempts per hour.
 If the limit is exceeded, a "Too Many Requests" response is returned.

 ## Graceful Shutdown

-The server handles `SIGINT` and `SIGTERM` signals for graceful shutdown, ensuring that the database connection is properly closed before the server exits.
+The server handles `SIGINT` and `SIGTERM` signals

+ for graceful shutdown, ensuring that the database connection is properly closed before the server exits.

 ## Integration with PostgreSQL